| Elbit Systems Ltd. |

-Elbit Systems Ltd. |

 Director Since 2007

 David Federmann has served as vice chair of the Board since 2015.
 He has served in various management capacities in FEL since 2000.
-He currently serves as chair of the board of Freiberger and as a member of the boards of directors of Dan Hotels and BGN Technologies (the Technology Transfer Company of Ben-Gurion University) and several other private companies.
-David Federmann is the son of Michael Federmann, chair of the Board.
-Mr. Federmann holds a bachelor's degree in mathematics and philosophy from New York University.
+He currently serves as chair of the board of Freiberger and as a member of the boards of directors of Dan Hotels, BGN Technologies (the Technology Transfer Company of Ben-Gurion University) and several other private companies.
+David Federmann is the son of the chair of the Board.
+Federmann holds a bachelor's degree in mathematics and philosophy from New York University.

 |Dr. Yehoshua(Shuki) Gleitman|